A guide to setting up technology-enabled virtual wards

 Clinical pathway development

 The use of technology-enabled virtual wards needs to be supported by robust clinical pathways supported by appropriate local system governance.
-Guidelines have been developed to support two model virtual ward pathways: acute respiratory illness and frailty [insert links to both when finalised].
-More will be completed in due course.
+Guidelines have been developed to support acute respiratory infection, frailty, and heart failure pathways.

-Locally systems are also designing clinical pathways based on local priorities which technology enabled virtual wards can also support as long as appropriate local clinical governance is in place.
+Locally systems are also designing clinical pathways based on local priorities.
 Clinical pathway guidance should be incorporated into local standard operating procedures (SOP) which support the day to day operation of the virtual ward, clearly explaining how technology will help deliver this.
 Clinical assessment, referral, onboarding patients onto virtual ward platforms, monitoring and discharge should be covered within any pathways and associated SOPs.

 Clinical leadership